 Prepare your family and household.
 Get together to develop and practice your emergency plan.
 Assemble and maintain emergency survival items.
 Have a getaway kit in case you must leave in a hurry.
-Remember your pets.
-If you have pets or livestock, include them in your emergency planning.
+Remember pets or livestock, include them in your emergency planning.
+For pandemics, follow the official instructions from the Ministry of Health.
 Keep your car ready: